peterzernia/wanderlist/README.md

 In my earlier project [Petsygram](https://github.com/peterzernia/petsygram), I relied heavily on Django templates and barely even touched any of the Django Rest Framework.
-The motivation for my next project was to make use of Django Rest Framework to make a REST API and interact with that API in a Single Page App (SPA).
+The motivation for my next project was to make use of Django Rest Framework to make a REST API and interact with that API in a Single-Page App (SPA).
 This is clearly the direction modern web development has taken.
 Reactjs fit the bill for everything I was looking to do in this web app, as well as being an exciting and popular library.
 As an avid traveller and geography buff, creating an app based around